 Tips for visiting the Forbidden City

 Buy your tickets in advance.
 You’ll need to have someone help because the website is in Chinese and doesn’t accept Visa or MasterCard.
-I used Google Translate on my phone to get me through the website, and then had someone at the front desk of our hostel pay for the tickets, and I paid them.
+I used Google Translate on my phone to get me through the website, and then had someone at the front desk of our hostel pay for the tickets, and I paid them back.
 I took a picture of the confirmation, and brought it to the online pick-up desk.
 There was no wait!
-I like not waiting!
+I like not waiting (especially when it’s boiling hot)!

 If you buy your tickets at the gate, you’ll need your PASSPORT!
 The first day we went I didn’t have our passports, so we couldn’t visit.
 Also, look for the signs that say “Palace Museum”.
 I was super confused by this…I was looking for signs for the “Forbidden City”.
 Nope!
 It’s not the Forbidden City, apparently it’s the Palace Museum!